Sul Ross State Lobos: Volleyball

 In 1970 and 1971, the women's volleyball team won the first two Association for Intercollegiate Athletics for Women Volleyball National Championships.
 The AIAW governed women's sports prior to NCAA recognition.
 Sul Ross State defeated UCLA and Long Beach State, respectively, in the championship matches.
 In addition, Sul Ross won Texas Intercollegiate Athletic Association Conference Championship in 1976, 1977, 1979, 1980, 1981, 1982, 1984, 1985, 1986, and 1991.

 Football

 In 2007, it was announced that 59-year-old Mike Flynt would be joining the Sul Ross football team.
 He had played college football when he was originally enrolled in college and his athletic eligibility had not expired.

 In 2015, the team finished 3–7.
 The following season, 2016, the Lobos finished with a record of 6–4, the program's first winning record in a decade.

-The Lobos are currently led by head coach Barry Derickson.
+The Lobos were led by head coach Barry Derickson.
+They are now led by Lee Hayes.
 Derickson, who was originally hired as the offensive coordinator prior to the 2021 season, was announced as the program's interim head coach on November 30, 2021, following the resignation of John Pearce.
 Following the conclusion of the 2022 season, Derickson was promoted to full-time head coach.